fpopovic/spring-vaadin/README.md

 spring-vaadin
 =============

-Simple CRUD application with vaadin spring and hibernate on MySql database.
+Simple CRUD application with vaadin, spring and hibernate on MySql database.
 Created as a liferay portlet.